 - PVC: up to 45 years

-If your pipes are close to the end of their life span and you’re faced with leaks, rusty water or insufficient water pressure, it may be time to have them replaced.
+If your pipes are close to the end of their life span and you’re faced with leaks, rusty water or low water pressure, it may be time to have new ones installed.

 Cause: Water Pressure Is Too High

-This can be caused by your utility provider or problems with your water heater.
+This can be caused by your utility provider or issues with your water heater.
 A telltale indication of high water pressure is hearing knocking in your pipes, particularly after shutting off a faucet.

-If this is what’s creating the problem, a plumber can inspect and replace your home’s pressure-reducing valve as needed.
+If this is what’s creating the issue, a plumber can check and replace your home’s pressure-reducing valve as necessary.

 2. Plumbing is Gurgling

-Gurgling isn’t a good sound.
-It’s usually a symptom that you’re experiencing some sort of blockage or clog.
+Gurgling isn’t a good noise.
+It’s usually a symptom that you’re dealing with some sort of blockage or clog.
 Here are three of the most common kinds.

 Your drain can either be partially or fully clogged.
 Here’s the difference: